RemofilweP/se-assignment-2-introduction-to-software-engineering-RemofilweP/README.md

 Requirements Engineering:

 4. What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.
-- Requirements engineering (RE) is the initial phase of the software life cycle, where functional and nonfunctional requirements are elicited and documented in a requirements specification, which can be system requirements or software requirements specification.
+- Requirements engineering (RE) is the initial phase of the software life cycle, where functional and nonfunctional requirements are elicited and documented in a requirements specification, which can be system requirements or software requirements specification (Pohl, 1996).
+- Process: The Requirements Engineering (RE) Process Model consists of three key concepts: Situation, Decision, and Action.
+Situation represents the context of the product, Decision reflects a decision made by the requirements engineer, Action implements the decision, and Arguments support or object to decisions, providing rationale for the RE process (Rolland, 1993).
+- Importance: Process modeling in Re enhances understanding by providing a structured framework for the RE process, supporting creativity by documenting decisions, improving traceability by recording product transformations and decisions, and allowing better adaptation to changing conditions and requirements.
+This helps requirements engineers explore solutions, make informed choices, and maintain and evolve the system.

 Software Design Principles:

-Explain the concept of modularity in software design.
+5. Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?
+- Modularity in software design refers to the practice of dividing a software system into smaller, self-contained units known as modules.
+Each module encapsulates a specific portion of the system's functionality and interacts with other modules through well-defined interfaces.
+This design principle emphasizes creating independent modules that can be developed, tested, and maintained separately, fostering a more organized and manageable codebase (Xiang et al., 2019; Sonego et al., 2018).
+- Modularity improves software system maintainability by allowing localized changes, easier understanding, and simplified testing.
+It reduces the risk of introducing new bugs when updates are made, making debugging easier.
+Smaller, well-defined modules are easier for developers to understand, and independent modules can be tested in isolation, leading to more robust testing practices.
+Modularity also promotes scalability by allowing parallel development, incremental updates, and reusability.
+Modules developed for one project can be reused in other projects, accelerating the development of new systems and facilitating scaling by leveraging existing components.

 Testing in Software Engineering:

-Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
+6. Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?
+- Software testing is the systematic execution of a program or system with the aim of identifying and rectifying any errors (Pan, 1999) and determining the quality of the software (Luo, 2001).
+- Unit testing is a crucial practice in software development where individual units or components are tested independently to ensure they work as intended.
+Unit tests are designed to test a specific part of the code, such as a function, method, or class, without interference from other parts.
+They are often automated, making them crucial for continuous integration and continuous delivery (CI/CD) practices.
+Unit tests use assertions to check if the output matches the expected result.
+Writing unit tests alongside regular code provides immediate feedback, ensuring bugs are caught early.
+It also aids in Test-Driven Development (TDD) and serves as documentation for the code.
+Benefits of unit testing include improved code quality, simplified refactoring, easier integration, and a faster development cycle, especially in agile environments (Daka and Fraser, 2014; Zhu et al., 1997).
+- Integration testing is a software testing method where individual units or components of a software application are combined and tested as a group.
+It aims to identify issues arising from the interaction between integrated components.
+Key concepts include combining units, interface testing, and incremental testing.
+Types of integration testing include top-down, bottom-up, hybrid, and big bang approaches.
+Benefits of integration testing include detecting interface errors, improving component interaction, enhancing system reliability, and facilitating early detection of defects.
+It can be done incrementally or all at once in a "big bang" approach (Häser et al., 2014).
+- System testing is a crucial phase in the software development lifecycle, ensuring the entire system works seamlessly and meets its specified requirements.
+It involves end-to-end testing, functional testing, and non-functional testing to ensure the system's functionality and user satisfaction.
+Types of testing include functional testing, performance testing, security testing, usability testing, reliability testing, and maintenance testing.
+Benefits of system testing include ensuring system integrity, validating requirements, identifying defects, improving quality, and reducing risk (Luo, 2001).
+- Acceptance Testing is a crucial phase in software development, especially in agile methodologies like ATDD (Weiss et al., 2016).
+It ensures a system meets requirements and functions correctly in real-world scenarios, aligning with business needs and user expectations.
+- Software testing is a crucial part of the development process, ensuring software quality, functionality, and reliability.
+It includes error detection, unit testing, integration testing, system testing, acceptance testing, and regulatory compliance.
+Error detection helps reduce costs, unit testing improves code quality, integration testing combines components, system testing ensures system integrity, and acceptance testing verifies system functionality.

 Version Control Systems:

-What are version control systems, and why are they important in software development?
+7. What are version control systems, and why are they important in software development?
 Give examples of popular version control systems and their features.
 Software Project Management:

-Discuss the role of a software project manager.
+8. Discuss the role of a software project manager.
 What are some key responsibilities and challenges faced in managing software projects?
 Software Maintenance:

-Define software maintenance and explain the different types of maintenance activities.
+9. Define software maintenance and explain the different types of maintenance activities.
 Why is maintenance an essential part of the software lifecycle?
 Ethical Considerations in Software Engineering:

-What are some ethical issues that software engineers might face?
+10. What are some ethical issues that software engineers might face?
 How can software engineers ensure they adhere to ethical standards in their work?

 Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.
 Provide real-world examples or case studies wherever possible.
 Cite any references or sources you use in your answers.
 Submit your completed assignment by [due date].

+References
+Bassil, Y., 2012.
+A simulation model for the waterfall software development life cycle. arXiv preprint arXiv:1205.6904.
+Daka, E. and Fraser, G., 2014, November.
+A survey on unit testing practices and problems.
+In 2014 IEEE 25th International Symposium on Software Reliability Engineering (pp. 201-211).
+IEEE.
+Häser, F., Felderer, M. and Breu, R., 2014, May.
+Software paradigms, assessment types and non-functional requirements in model-based integration testing: a systematic literature review.
+In Proceedings of the 18th international conference on evaluation and assessment in software engineering (pp. 1-10).
+Luo, L., 2001.
+Software testing techniques.
+Institute for software research international Carnegie mellon university Pittsburgh, PA, 15232(1-19), p.19.
+Pan, J., 1999.
+Software testing.
+Dependable Embedded Systems, 5(2006), p.1.
+Pohl, K., 1996.
+Requirements engineering: An overview.
+Aachen: RWTH, Fachgruppe Informatik.
+Rolland, C., 1993.
+Modeling the requirements engineering process.
+Information Modelling and Knowledge Bases.
+Sonego, M., Echeveste, M.E.S. and Debarba, H.G., 2018.
+The role of modularity in sustainable design: A systematic review.
+Journal of cleaner production, 176, pp.196-209.
+Van Vliet, H., Van Vliet, H. and Van Vliet, J.C., 2008.
+Software engineering: principles and practice (Vol. 13).
+Hoboken, NJ: John Wiley & Sons.
+Weiss, J., Schill, A., Richter, I. and Mandl, P., 2016, August.
+Literature review of empirical research studies within the domain of acceptance testing.
+In 2016 42th Euromicro Conference on Software Engineering and Advanced Applications (SEAA) (pp. 181-188).
+IEEE.
+Xiang, Y., Pan, W., Jiang, H., Zhu, Y. and Li, H., 2019.
+Measuring software modularity based on software networks.
+Entropy, 21(4), p.344.
+Zhu, H., Hall, P.A. and May, J.H., 1997.
+Software unit test coverage and adequacy.
+Acm computing surveys (csur), 29(4), pp.366-427.